 § 3.
-VESSELS AND NERVES ON THE POSTE-
+VESSELS AND NERVES ON THE POSTERIOR PART OF THE THIGH.

-- This is the largest branch of the internal iliac artery; it passes out of the pelvis at the upper part of the sciatic notch.
-On raising the gluteus maximus, and medius, this artery is seen coming over the pyriformis; betwixt the superior edge of that muscle and the inferior edge of the os ileum, (where that bone forms the upper part of the sciatic notch), and immediately behind the posterior fibres of the gluteus minimus.
-The principal trunk passes under the gluteus medius, and ramifies on the dorsum of the os ileum; other large branches are also continued to the gluteus maximus, and the muscles situated on the back part of the pelvis. - 2.
-ARTERIA SCIATICA, vel Ischiatica, is another large branch of the internal iliac, which comes out from under the pyriformis, betwixt the lower edge of that muscle and the superior socro sciatic ligament; it lies upon the back-part of the hip, under the gluteus maximus;-its principal branches descend between the trochanter major and tuberosity of the ischium; it sends other twigs round towards the anus and perineum.
+1. ARTERIA GLUTEA, or ILIACA POSTERIOR.- This is the largest branch of the internal iliac artery; it passes out of the pelvis at the upper part of the sciatic notch.
+On raising the gluteus maximus and medius, this artery is seen coming over the pyriformis, betwixt the superior edge of that muscle and the inferior edge of the os ileum (where that bone forms the upper part of the sciatic notch), and immediately behind the posterior fibres of the gluteus minimus.
+The principal trunk passes under the gluteus medius, and ramifies on the dorsum of the os ileum; other large branches are also continued to the gluteus maximus, and the muscles situated on the back-part of the pelvis.

+2. ARTERIA SCIATICA, vel ISCHIATICA, is another large branch of the internal iliac, which comes out from under the pyriformis, betwixt the lower edge of that muscle and the superior sacro-sciatic ligament; it lies upon the back-part of the hip, under the gluteus maximus;-its principal branches descend between the trochanter major and tuberosity of the ischium; it sends other twigs round towards the anus and perineum.